joaopxf30/classificador-de-filmes-e-series-back-end/README.md

 source <path>/env/bin/activate
 ```

-O ambiente virtual será criado.
+The virtual enviroment is set up

-## Instalando dependências
+## Managing dependencies

-Todas as dependências do projeto se encontram no arquivo `requirements.txt`.
-A obtenção é feita a partir da execução do seguinte comando na raiz do projeto:
+All dependencies of the project are available in `requirements.txt`.
+Do the following in the root of the project in order to install them:

 ```
 pip install -r requirements.txt
 ```

-As dependências são instaladas.
+The dependencies are installed.

-## APIs do projeto
+## Internal APIs

-Para utilizar as APIs direcionadas à funcionalidade do esportista ou do treino, assim como acessar a documentação dessas, é necessário executar previamente o seguinte comando na raiz do projeto:
+There are two main entities in this project: **audiovisuals** and **ratings**.

+Audiovisuals consist on the content related to the movier os series itself: name, year actors, directors...
+Ratings are given by the user to each audiovisual.

+There are 3 APIs relating to Audiovisuals:
++ GET -> Show all audiovisuals and their given rating from the database;
++ POST -> Add a new audiovisual into the database (It is related to External API from OMDb);
++ DELETE -> Remove a previous audivisual from the database.

+There are 3 APIs relating to Ratings:
++ POST -> Add a new rating to a previous movie or series into the database;
++ PUT -> Change a preivous rating on the database;
++ DELETE -> Remove the rating from the database;

+The APIs are available when the following command is done in the root of the project:

 ```
 flask run --host 0.0.0.0 --port 5001
 ```

-### Documentação das APIs
+### Documentation

-A documentação das APIs se encontra disponibilizada no Swagger através do seguinte caminho: http://127.0.0.1:5001/openapi/swagger.
+The internal APIs' documentation is available on http://127.0.0.1:5001/openapi/swagger.

+## External API

+The audiovisual content comes indeed from the OMDb API.
+The back-end of the project is responsible for interacting with OMDb.
+Whenever a POST request is done for an Audiovisual entity, the server performs a GET request to the OMDb API to retrieve the data.
+For more information about it, check https://www.omdbapi.com.

-## Aspectos gerais
+## Overall considerations

 ### Linguagem de programação

-A linguagem utilizada no back-end é Python na versão 3.11.2.
+Python 3.11.2 was the chosen programming language.

-### Banco de dados
+### Database

-O SGBD adotado é o SQLite e a interação entre o servidor de dados e o banco de dados é feita por ORM através do SQLAlchemy.
+The chosen DBMS is SQLite and the interaction between the server and the database is done through SQLAlchemy's ORM.

 __
 ## Run app with Docker

 Before proceeding, it is important to have Docker installed.

-### Building the image
+### Build the image
-Open the terminal in the root .movies-and-series-catalogue-back-end.
-The Dockerfile and requirements.txt are there.
+Open the terminal in the root `.movies-and-series-catalogue-back-end`.
+The `Dockerfile` and `requirements.txt` are there.
 Execute the following command:

 ```
 docker build . -t movies-and-series-catalogue-back-end
 ```

-If everything succeds, an image named movies-and-series-catalogue-back-end will be created.
+If everything succeds, an image named `movies-and-series-catalogue-back-end` will be created.
 To check it, run the following in the same terminal:

 ```
 docker images